Mental Health, Self Care, and Nutrition: Spring

 Find a Home for Things

 I’m big on this one.
-Everything should have its place, and openly displayed if possible.
+Everything should have its place and be openly displayed if possible.
 When everything has found its way back to its home, it’s easier to feel like you’ve concluded cleaning.
 While our closets or dresser drawers may remain hidden, don’t let it be an excuse for a lack of organization – or avoiding finding the proper home for things.

 Integrate Feng Shui

 I can tell you from experience that the aloe will be easier than the orchid, but here are a few options to see what fits right with you and your space.
-Here is a great list of resources related to Feng Shui, if you’d like to go a little deeper.
+Here is a great list of resources related to Feng Shui if you’d like to go a little deeper.

 Stop Procrastinating Already